XXalchemist/Javascript-Revision/readme.md

 ### Variables and Constants

-> var, let and const were used for storing variables.
+> var (block the use of block scope), let and const were used for storing variables.

 _According to ECMA script :-_
 - let   : for using variables